Choosing a surgeon can be an overwhelming task for patients, particularly one that is...

 Ptosis Fort Myers

 Ptosis is a medical condition that results in the drooping of the upper eyelids.
-Ptosis can be acquired as a result of age, trauma, muscular or neurologic disease.
+Ptosis can be acquired as a result of age, trauma, or muscular or neurologic disease.
 It can also be a congenital issue that is present at birth.
 At our ophthalmic plastic and orbital surgery practice, fellowship-trained oculoplastic surgeon Dr. Laquis offers ptosis surgery in Fort Myers.

 Ptosis is the medical term used for drooping of one or both eyelids.
 There are several causes of ptosis.
 Congenital ptosis is a condition that may be present from birth.
 Ptosis can also occur later in life due to the muscles and ligaments of the eyelids becoming weaker or damaged due to factors like aging and disease.
 Ptosis can also occur as a result of an injury that damages the structures of the eyelid.